undergrad-partner-school

 Retention Rate

-The freshman retention rate is defined as the percentage of first-year students who return for their sophomore year at a college or university.
+The freshman retention rate is the percentage of college or university freshmen who return for their sophomore year.
 Why is that metric important?
 Because it tells you if the majority of freshmen enjoyed their first year at a school enough to come back.

 Student Body